Emergency Contact Information

 For your safety and comfort, we expect students to fully disclose any and all medical conditions or dietary needs on the required medical forms.
 We will always be within 1-2 hours of a medical facility.
 For minor problems we have a well-equipped first aid kit and staff certified in first aid.

-We must be informed of any dietary restrictions or allergies prior to the program's start in order to make accommodations.
+We must be informed of dietary restrictions and allergies well in advance of the program’s start date in order to make accommodations.
+Please fill out the Guest Allergy Form with any dietary concerns.Snacks will be provided during the day.

 CELL phones and Communication with Families